oceanprotocol-archive/predict-eth/ideas/algorithmic-trading-flow.md

 3. The exponential moving average 5 crosses **above** the exponential moving average 21 value:

 This EMA movement is called a "Golden Cross".
 The exponential moving average is a type of Moving Average that is exponentially weighted to react more quickly to recent price changes.
-The EMA5 reacts even more quickly to recent price changes than the EMA21, so this indicates a rapid bullish signal.
+The EMA5 reacts even more quickly to recent price changes than the EMA21, so this indicates a bullish signal.

 AND

 4. The EMA5 of the previous candle was **less than or equal to** the EMA21 of the current candle:

-This indicates that the momentum of the cryptocurrency pair is moving upward in a bullish direction.
+Coupled with condition #3, this indicates that the momentum of the cryptocurrency pair is moving upward in a bullish direction.

 NOTE: the code `.shift(1)` denotes the previous candle

-When either conditions 1 & 2 OR conditions 3 & 4 are satisfied, then the bot *buys* the crypto currency pair.
+**When either conditions 1 & 2 OR conditions 3 & 4 are satisfied, then the bot *buys* the crypto currency pair.**

+## SELL Code

-The SELL signal code is converse to the buy signal code, except to note that when the RSI is greater than 71 then the cryptocurrency pair is overbought and it's time to sell.
+The SELL signal code is converse to the buy signal code:

 ```
 def populate_exit_trend(self, dataframe: DataFrame, metadata: dict) -> DataFrame: